ndswimming92/ndswimming92/README.md

 - 👀 I’m interested in Photography, the outdoors and learning to build websites
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on various projects that will help me to learn HTML, CSS and JavaScript
-- 📫 How to reach me - EmailL nicholas.davidson.20@gmail.com
+- 📫 How to reach me - Email nicholas.davidson.20@gmail.com

      Thanks!